JaeNuguid/Kids-Portal-Web-Browser/README.md

 <br>

-- Q: For Kids Portal Web Browser (Android version), how to change the account associated with it?
+- Q: __For Kids Portal Web Browser (Android version), how to change the account associated with it?__
 - A: In the navigation bar, enter "//setting".
 You can then login and use a different account.

 <br>

-- Q: How can I fix errors or malfunction caused by Kids Portal?
+- Q: __How can I fix errors or malfunction caused by Kids Portal?__
 - A: Please refer to [this guide](https://jaenuguid.github.io/Kids-Portal-Web-Browser/#errorGuide).

 <br>

-- Q: Are English and Tagalog the only supported language for protection(content filtering)?
+- Q: __Are English and Tagalog the only supported language for protection(content filtering)?__
-- A: Yes, as of now.
+- A: As of now, yes.
 However, developers are actively looking for an efficient solution that will support multiple Languages without affecting the device performance.

 <br>

-- Q: Why is this open-source?
+- Q: __Why is this open-source?__
 - A: Benefits such as cost, flexibility, freedom, security, and accountability.
 We also would like some help and guidance from professionals.

 <br>

-- Q: How is this open-source?
+- Q: __How is this open-source?__
 - A: People can use, study, modify, and freely distribute both the codes and software.

 <br>

-- Q: How does Kids Portal scrapes content from web pages?
+- Q: __How does Kids Portal scrapes content from web pages?__
 - A: Kids Portal uses the native libraries and then HTML Agility Pack to parse the content.

 <br>

-- Q: What's the algorithm used to match Strings?
+- Q: __What's the algorithm used to match Strings?__
 - A: Kids Portal mainly uses Boyer-Moore algorithm, but developers are regularly experimenting with other algorithms.

 <br>

-- Q: Is Kids Portal a finished product?
+- Q: __Is Kids Portal a finished product?__
 - A: No, it is still in its infancy.
 The developers are regularly planning and developing new implementations to further improve the software, hopefully with the help of contributors.

 <br>